WallarooLabs/wally/book/python/using-connectors.md

 You can follow along in this example by going to [github](https://github.com/Wallaroo/wallaroo/tree/{{book.wallaroo_version}}/examples/python/celsius_connectors/).

-We have introduced two new application builder methods for declaring connectors `source_connector` and `sink_connector`.
+We have introduced two new application builder methods for declaring connectors: `source_connector` and `sink_connector`.
 These allow you to describe both ends of the connection so the connector script can encode or decode data in a way that's compatible with your application.
 Keeping these in one place helps ensure that it's easy to keep these in sync.

 In our example we can look at the celsius feed's encoder and decoder functions: